 I have struggled with this idea for a long time.
 I think I confused the challenges of identifying the fault and blaming as equal to fixing things.
 What’s even more confusing to me than anything else is that I don’t have the pathway of my memories to put everything into perspective, so everyone and everything can appear to be at fault.
 From my perspective today, every adult in my childhood was surely at fault.
 I spent years vacillating between blaming myself and my family.
-One of the memories that I have that sticks like velcro to the brain is Tucson in the late 90s.
+One of my memories that sticks like velcro to my brain is Tucson in the late 90s.
 I was sitting in my living room in the first home I purchased.
-My phone rang and on the line was my father’s voice.
+My phone rang, and on the line was my father’s voice.
 This was the first time my father had called me in my adult life.

 I had the opportunity to work in Alaska beginning in 2012.
-I started work with a team of online course developers, and we accepted a huge challenge.
-I worked in Alaska for several years, and I learned so much about the human spirit.
+I started to work with a team of online course developers, and we accepted a huge challenge.
+I worked in Alaska for several years and learned much about the human spirit.
 I was lucky to meet so many people, and one of the encounters was strangely special, and we spoke about several things over the years when we met.
 One of our conversations was about historical trauma and the insidious nature of trauma.
 I asked her how she lived without any anger because I was always angry.
-She said to me these simple words, “none of this is my fault.
+She said to me these simple words, “None of this is my fault.
 It is none of our fault.
 But we have to save ourselves, so it is my responsibility.
 It gives me my power back!”
 I think of that woman almost every day since.
 I have changed my work to reflect this notion.
-It has been a life-changing understanding, and I have adjusted the cultural context to hear the words differently.
+It has been a life-changing understanding, and I have adjusted my cultural context to hear the words differently.
 Today I embrace responsibility because it guides my destiny in a way that chance was simply missing.

 In my mind, absorbing and integrating responsibility is the same as identifying and embracing power.
 They are the same, and it truly is that simple in theory.
 Have you ever tried to force responsibility on a person?
 Have you ever tried to convince a child that there is justice in losing their snack because they stole Oreos from the cookie jar?
-Have you seen angry White people on social media today resisting and pushing and screaming that they are not responsible?
+Have you seen angry White people on social media today resisting, pushing, and screaming that they are not responsible?
 Try convincing them that they are responsible for the consequences of slavery, oppression, patriarchy, racism, homophobia, oppressive capitalism, and the ongoing resistance of White America to step up.
 Only when we take this notion seriously will we begin to change what it means to be American.